AruniMishra/aws/awsTutorial/AWS.md

 - DynamoDB optionally supports conditional writes for these operations.
 A conditional write succeeds only if the item attributes meet one or more expected conditions.
 Otherwise, it returns an error.
 Conditional writes are helpful in many situations.
 For example, you might want a PutItem operation to succeed only if there is not already an item with the same primary key.
 Or you could prevent an UpdateItem operation from modifying an item if one of its attributes has a certain value.

       Conditional writes are helpful in cases where multiple users attempt to modify the same item.

+- For Amazon DynamoDB, you can dynamically adjust provisioned throughput capacity in response to actual traffic patterns.
+This enables a table or a global secondary index to increase its provisioned read and write capacity to handle sudden increases in traffic without throttling.

 - RCU